mnmlstc/core/docs/optional.rst

    *invalid*.
 Like |optional| it does not model a pointer, but rather an object and provides the pointer access operator overloads for convenience.

+   .. note:: |expected| does *not* implement the interface proposed in N4015_.
+      |expected| was originally written over a year in advance of the proposal.

    An |expected| object is *valid* when one of the following occurs:

     * The object is initialized with a value of type *T*
+    * The object is constructed with a *valid* |expected|
     * The object is assigned a *valid* |expected|
     * The object is default-initialized.